Updated post: 08/02/19 | February 2019

 So what are the drivers for cruising’s surge in popularity and the change in the industry’s demographic profile?
 In a nutshell, it’s all about snacking on a variety of destination with ease and comfort.
 The added appeal for UK residents is that with the current uncertainty around currency fluctuations amidst Brexit negotiations, cruises eliminate the stress of additional and unanticipated costs.

-But how do you go about booking your first cruise?
-Faced with a sea of choice, from which itinerary to choose, to what cabin to plump for, it can seem like an overwhelming task.
-Start here with this first in a series of posts around cruising for beginners, with a guide to the ten things you must consider before booking your perfect first cruise.
+But how do you go about planning a cruise for the first time?
+Faced with a sea of choice (ahem!), from which itinerary to choose, to what cabin to plump for, it can seem like an overwhelming task.

 All aboard?
 Then let’s sail away.

-1. Decide how long you want to cruise for
+1. Plan how long you want to cruise for

 The alternative is to dip your toe in the water, so to speak, and take a two or three-day cruise as a taster.
 For example, from Southampton on England’s south coast, you can hop across the channel to Zeebruge (for Bruges) or Le Havre (for Paris).
 Or from Piraeus, near Athens, Celestyal has a menu of short itineraries.